MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/inventory-visibility-configuration.md

 | 1 | `SizeId` | 2 |
 | 1 | `StyleId` | 3 |

-The index enables you to query the inventory on-hand in below ways:
+The index enables you to query the on-hand inventory in the following ways:

 - () - grouped by all
   - T-shirt, 28